thomdixon/pysha2/README.rst

 the inclusion of ``hashlib`` into the Python standard library.
 Unfortunately, the original source was lost due to a hard drive failure.
-Fortunately, the library proved useful to some at the time (due to the prevalence of Python 2.3 and 2.4), and so I have been able to recover all but the unit tests.
+Fortunately, the library proved useful to some at the time (due to the prevalence of Python 2.3 and 2.4), and so I was able to recover all but the unit tests (which I later rewrote).

 Usage
 =====